aregsar/aregsarblog/blog/2020/create-laravel-project-with-tailwind-ui-and-auth/index.md

-# Create Laravel 7 Project With Tailwind UI and Auth
+# Create Laravel Project With Tailwind UI and Auth

 April 4, 2020 by [Areg Sarkissian](https://aregsar.com/about)

+> Note: These are installation instructions for Laravel 7.
+The post will get updated as needed newer versions of Laravel

 ## Installation steps